sematext/docs/docs/experience/on-page-transaction.md

 ```

-Finally you will see this picture after calls we created above will send data to us about users activity.
+Finally, this is what you will see after the transactions start sending data to Sematext Experience about user activity.

 <img
   class="content-modal-image"